Where to stay in Tokyo on a budget? Is that even possible? Yes, it is!

 Hotels in Tokyo

 Hotels are obviously the most expensive accommodation style in Tokyo, but it doesn’t mean that they are out of your reach with a smaller budget.
-Especially if you are traveling with a partner.
+Cheap hotel rooms are available in Tokyo, too.

 A hotel room doesn’t necessarily cost more than two beds in a hostel dormitory.

-We often book a room at *the APA Hotel.
-They are a big chain having dozens of hotels around Japan, also a few in Tokyo.
-Rooms are usually small, but you can expect to pay around 70 € per night which I think is a pretty good price in the biggest city in the world.
+Rooms are usually small, but you can expect to pay around 70 € per night, which I think is a pretty good price in the world’s biggest city.

 APA hotels are also centrally located.

-For most of the other hotels in Tokyo, you can expect to spend more than 100 € per night.
+For most of the other hotels in Tokyo, you can expect to spend more than 100€ per night.

 For whom: For couples, or solo travelers on a bit more permissive budget.